-Strategic Carb on Neutral New Buildings Direction 3 : Actions: V Advance implementation of low carbon energy systems in new construction \checkmark Raise awareness of the benefits of building electrification 1 Encourses and effective on site and shall be an entity in any

-Encourage cost-effective on-site renewable energy generation in new construction
+Strategic Carbon Neutral New Buildings Direction 3 : Actions: ☑ Advance implementation of low carbon energy systems in new construction ☐ Raise awareness of the benefits of building electrification ☑ Encourage cost-effective on-site renewable energy generation in new construction

 This report presents key findings from technical and economic analysis of rooftop solar photovoltaic (PV) energy systems for new residential, commercial office and industrial buildings, representing the first phase of work on the above referrals.
 A subsequent report on policy options will be completed following engagement with building design and construction stakeholders in the fall of 2022, subject to Council approval to proceed with the second phase of work.